Save form data

 registerform, which is the outlet we created for our form earlier.

-ui: get form data block has two out pins.
+ui: get form data block has four out pins.
 The Form data pin returns the full form object.
 You could use this for example to select a field and check if it already exists in your storage.
 In this case we do not use the form data object.
 We will use the Mutations pin.
+This pin provides all mutations in a form.
+If you are editing existing data, this pin will only give back the data that were altered.

 true if the validation is correct.
 Since we have no validation, it will also pass as correct.